-Cash provided by operating activities in 2020 totaled \$170.8 million, a decrease of 14% as compared with the 2019 total of \$197.6 million.
-The 2020 decrease was due to the year-over-year change in net working capital and lower net income, as partially offset by the impact of the prior-year reduction in the fair value of Angelic's contingent consideration.
+Cash provided by operating activities in 2021 totaled \$174.2 million, an increase of 2% as compared with the 2020 total of \$170.8 million.
+The 2021 increase was due to higher levels of net income and depreciation and amortization as well as the year-over-year change in net working capital offset by the year-over-year changes in contingent consideration and deferred income taxes.

-Cash used in investing activities totaled \$83.3 million in 2020 as compared to \$126.9 million in 2019.
-The 2020 decrease primarily reflects the impact of the prior-year second quarter acquisitions of Bantam and Omni as partially offset by a higher level of payments for property additions in the current year.
-The year-over-year increase in our capital expenditures includes spending on a capacity expansion project at our frozen dinner roll facility in Horse Cave, Kentucky that was completed in January 2020 and the purchase of the Omni manufacturing facility that was previously leased.
-Payments for property additions totaled \$82.6 million in 2020 compared to \$70.9 million in 2019.
+Cash used in investing activities totaled \$89.0 million in 2021 as compared to \$83.3 million in 2020.
+The 2021 increase primarily reflects a higher level of payments for property additions in the current year.
+Capital expenditures in 2021 included spending on a capacity expansion project at our dressing and sauce facility in Horse Cave, Kentucky that we expect to complete in the first quarter of fiscal 2023 along with infrastructure improvements and capacity expansion investments at our frozen pasta facility in Altoona, Iowa that we expect to complete in the first half of fiscal 2022.
+Capital expenditures in 2020 included spending on a capacity expansion project at our frozen dinner roll facility in Horse Cave, Kentucky that was completed in January 2020 as well as the purchase of the Omni manufacturing facility that was previously leased.
+Payments for property additions totaled \$87.9 million in 2021 compared to \$82.6 million in 2020.

-Financing activities used net cash totaling \$85.5 million and \$80.2 million in 2020 and 2019, respectively.
+Financing activities used net cash totaling \$95.4 million and \$85.5 million in 2021 and 2020, respectively.
 In general, cash used in financing activities reflects the payment of dividends and share repurchases.
-The 2020 increase was primarily due to higher dividend payments.
-The regular dividend payout rate for 2020 was \$2.75 per share, as compared to \$2.55 per share in 2019.
-This past fiscal year marked the 57th consecutive year in which our dividend rate was increased.
+The 2021 increase was primarily due to higher dividend payments and increased share repurchases.
+The regular dividend payout rate for 2021 was \$2.95 per share, as compared to \$2.75 per share in 2020.
+This past fiscal year marked the 58th consecutive year in which our dividend rate was increased.